lucidsoftware/lucid-programming-competition-2019/problems/veryScaryProblem/description.md

 The very scary problem is a 5x5 grid of cells.
 Some of the cells are filled in with numbers and some of the cells are connected with inequalities.
 The solution to the very scary problem is found by filling in all of the empty cells such that all of following contraints remain true:

-##### Constraints:
 1. Each row must contain all of the digits 1 through 5
 2. Each column must contain all of the digits 1 through 5
 3. All inequalties are true.

-Below is an example of an unsolved puzzle, followed by it's solution.
+Below is an example of an unsolved puzzle, followed by its solution.
 <table style="width: 800px">
     <tr>
         <th width="50%"><img src="InequalityPuzzle-Example.png" width="300"></th>